modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 The purpose of a price type is to, potentially out of a long list of options, return a single Price that is available.
 A PriceType instance is always specific to one currency.

-Technically, Price Types are implementations of `\modmore\Commerce\Pricing\PriceType\Interfaces\PriceTypeInterface` (which sets the contract for how a PriceType is serialized) and `\modmore\Commerce\Pricing\PriceType\Interfaces\ItemPriceTypeInterface` (which sets the contract for how an).
+Technically, Price Types are implementations of `\modmore\Commerce\Pricing\PriceType\Interfaces\PriceTypeInterface` (which sets the contract for how a PriceType is serialized), `\modmore\Commerce\Pricing\PriceType\Interfaces\ItemPriceTypeInterface` (which sets the contract for how a price type should interact with an order item), and `\modmore\Commerce\Pricing\PriceType\Interfaces\RelativePriceTypeInterface` (which tells Commerce about a `setRegularPrice` method so your price type can do calculations with an original price).

 There are presently 3 implementations of this in Commerce:

-- `\modmore\Commerce\Pricing\PriceType\Simple` is a basic price type that always returns the one price it is given.
-Primarily meant to be used in multi currency situations, where this price type can provide a per-currency standard price.
 - `\modmore\Commerce\Pricing\PriceType\Sale` is a price type that either returns a single defined Price or not, based on a start (from) and expiration (until) DateTime.
+- `\modmore\Commerce\Pricing\PriceType\PercentageSale` is a price type that either returns a single defined Price or not, based on a start (from) and expiration (until) DateTime.
+Compared to the Sale PriceType, the SalePercentage lets the user enter a percentage discount and it then calculates the new price from that.
 - `\modmore\Commerce\Pricing\PriceType\Quantity` gives the merchant a way to define bulk pricing between different brackets.
 This PriceType contains different prices

 We'll get to more details and some examples in a minute.

 ## Why the multiple Price Type and Pricing interfaces?

-While this document is focused on Products, none of the concepts here are, technically speaking, exclusively available to Products.
+While this document is focused on Products, none of the concepts here are, technically speaking, exclusively available to Products/Items.

 The Price Types, Pricing and Prices are all generic, with additional Product-specific interfaces and implementations that connect the two.